stevana/armstrong-distributed-systems/docs/erlang-is-not-about.md

-  1. The application programmer only has to provide the part of the code which defines the *semantics* (or "business logic") of their problem, while the *infrastructure* code is provided atomatically be the behaviour;
+  1. The application programmer only has to provide the part of the code which defines the *semantics* (or "business logic") of their problem, while the *infrastructure* code is provided automatically be the behaviour;

-  2. The application programmer writes sequential code, all concurrecy is hidden away in the behaviour;
+  2. The application programmer writes sequential code, all concurrency is hidden away in the behaviour;

   3. Behaviours are written by experts, and based on years of experience and